commercetools/commercetools-dotnet-core-sdk-v2/COMPARISON.md

 | ML API                 | ```services.UseCommercetoolsMLApi(this.configuration, "MLClient");```           |                                       |
 | Change History API            | ```services.UseCommercetoolsHistoryApi(this.configuration, "HistoryClient");``` |                                       |

-## Comparison of how to make requests to Composable Commerce
+## Comparison of how to make requests to the Composable Commerce HTTP API
 ```c#
     // Create CategoryDraft
     var categoryDraft = new CategoryDraft